mkropat/vim-dwiw2015/README.md

 ### Indent Settings Auto-Detection

-We all have our preferred idea of how far to indent and when to use tabs and when to use spaces, but when editing a file someone else created, the important thing is *to stay consistent with their indent settings*.
+We all have our preferred idea of how far to indent and when to use tabs vs spaces, but when editing a file created by someone else, the important thing is *to stay consistent with their indent settings*.
 The [sleuth.vim plug-in](https://github.com/tpope/vim-sleuth) inspects newly opened files and sets the relevant settings (`shiftwidth` and `expandtab`) automatically.